fildpauz/jespr/README.md

 In order to use JESPR, there are four files you will need to be aware of.

-* `jesper-lib.js` -- This is the main library file.
+* `jespr-lib.js` -- This is the main library file.
 If you just want to run experiments, then you should never even have to open this file; just make the appropriate references to it in the `html` file.
 * `jespr-experiment.html` -- This is the file that would be loaded into the browser and contains the appropriate references to the JESPR library, stylesheet, and design file, and also contains the code to launch the experiment.
 The body of this file may be edited to add some pre-experiment or post-experiment content, as desired; say, a consent form, or a post-experiment debriefing text.
-* `jesper.css` -- This is the stylesheet for the design and layout of various elements in the operation of JESPR.
+* `jespr.css` -- This is the stylesheet for the design and layout of various elements in the operation of JESPR.
 This should probably not be edited unless you know what you're doing.
-* `jesper-sample1.js` -- This is the core of the experiment and the most important file for the experimenter.
+* `jespr-sample1.js` -- This is the core of the experiment and the most important file for the experimenter.
 This file sets the global parameters of the experiment as well as lists all of the experimental stimuli.

 In `jespr-experiment.html`, the other three files are referenced in the `<HEAD>` section as follows.